Strategy and planning

-- the policing of the area;
+- The policing of the area.

-- crime and disorder reduction, and
+- Crime and disorder reduction.

-- the discharge by Thames Valley of its national or international functions
+- The discharge by Thames Valley of its national or international functions.

 The plan must also cover:

-- The policing of Thames Valley which the Chief Constable is to provide
+- The policing of Thames Valley which the Chief Constable is to provide.

-- The financial and other resources which the Commissioner is to provide to the Chief Constable
+- The financial and other resources which the Commissioner is to provide to the Chief Constable.

-- The means by which the Chief Constable will report to the Commissioner on the provision of policing
+- The means by which the Chief Constable will report to the Commissioner on the provision of policing.

-- The means by which the Chief Constable's performance in providing policing is measured
+- The means by which the Chief Constable's performance in providing policing is measured.

-- The crime and disorder reduction grants which the Commissioner is to make, and the conditions (if any) of those grants
+- The crime and disorder reduction grants which the Commissioner is to make, and the conditions (if any) of those grants.

 The plan draws upon a wide range of information from the police, community safety and criminal justice partners to ensure the plan reflects the police and crime issues which are affecting the Thames Valley.
 It also covers a much wider range of service responsibilities than any plan previously developed by the police, community safety partnerships (CSPs) or any other individual community safety responsible authority.
 The plan will bring together the priorities of all agencies and authorities with a responsibility for cutting crime and improving community safety.